 Asheville Academy can help

-If your daughter’s struggles with social anxiety have affected her ability to succeed in school and in her social life, Asheville Academy for Girls can help.
+If your daughter’s struggles with social anxiety have affected her ability to succeed in school and in her social life, Asheville Academy can help.
 We are a therapeutic boarding school for girls ages 10-14 who struggle with emotional and behavioral challenges like anxiety, depression, and school refusal.

 For more information about our program, please call 800.264.8709.